 After you finish the assessment, you will see one of the three following results on your ME Dashboard.
 Each part of the result box is clickable and will provide more information once you click on it.

 Pacers are midday-type people.
-Pacers have a really similar energy rhythm to Starters, with one key difference -- Pacers' peak happens in the mid-morning.
-Pacers have their trough in the mid-afternoon and their recovery period happens in late afternoon to early evening, near the end of a 9-5 workday.
+Pacers have a similar energy rhythm to Starters, with one key difference -- Pacers' peak happens mid-morning.
+Pacers have their trough in the mid-afternoon, and their recovery period occurs in the late afternoon to early evening, near the end of a 9-5 workday.

-Knowing your own Energy Rhythm will give you great insight into your own energy and focus levels throughout the day.
-But now it's time to look at your team!
+Knowing your own Energy Rhythm will give you great insight into your energy and focus levels throughout the day.
+And it's also helpful to look at your team!
 Your team's assessment results will look similar to this, changing depending on how many team members make up each part.

 Each part of the result box is clickable and will provide more information once you click on it.

-Finally, you can explore the times of the day where the peak, trough, and recovery periods are for your team members!
+Finally, you can explore the times of the day when the peak, trough, and recovery periods are for your team members!